 After a spectacularly prolific October, November flew through my hands leaving no trace of it on my blog.
 Where the hell does time go?

 I’m (still) settling in, this still kinda feels like an extended vacation, I’m getting to know the frustrating and extremely unreliable transportation; while adopting an Ethiopian attitude about it – I’ll get there when I get there.
-I’m getting to know how my students learn, and trying to figure out how the communication within the circle of teachers works (I keep walking in to days when there is a club I’m running, or a test I need to give, or a meeting after school…..things like that I think I should know in advance.).
+I’m getting to know how my students learn, and trying to figure out how the communication within the circle of teachers works (I keep walking into the school to learn that today, there is a club I’m running, or a test I need to give, or a meeting after school…..things I think I should know in advance.)
 Maybe by next year I’ll know what to expect?